Abhichat01/PRODIGY_DS_01/README.md

 # PRODIGY_DS_01
-**Problem Statement**:<br>Given data about COVID-19 patients, write code to visualize the impact and analyze the trend of rate of infection and recovery as well as make predictions about the number of cases expected a week in future based on the current trends.<br>
+**Problem Statement**:<br>Given data about All Countries and economics, create a bar chart or histogram to visualize the distribution of a categorical or continuous variable, such as the distribution of ages or genders in a population.<br>

-**Dataset**:<br>CSV and Excel files containing data about the number of COVID-19 confirmed deaths and recovered patients both around the world and in India.